-Respondent Holden is currently the Mayor of the City of Oxnard, and has been in office since December 7, 2004.
-As stated above, on May 20, 2007, May 21, 2007, and June 13, 2007, Respondent Holden accepted gifts of drinks, dinner and golf from Shea LLC totaling \$442.82.
-The gift limit for 2007 was \$390, making the gifts from Shea LLC \$52.82 over the gift limit.
-At the August 7, 2007, Oxnard City Council meeting, Respondent Holden voted to approve two items regarding RiverPark A, LLC.
+During 2007, Respondent Andres Herrera was a member of the city council for the City of Oxnard.
+As stated above, on May 20, 2007, May 21, 2007, and June 13, 2007, Respondent Herrera accepted gifts of drinks, dinner and golf from Shea LLC totaling \$545.97.
+The gift limit for 2007 was \$390, making the gifts from Shea LLC \$155.97 over the gift limit.

+At the August 7, 2007, Oxnard City Council meeting, Respondent Herrera voted to approve two items regarding RiverPark A, LLC.
 RiverPark A, LLC is a wholly owned subsidiary and affiliated entity of J.F.
 Shea Co., & Affiliated Companies (a.k.a.
 Shea LLC).
 The first item was the adoption of Ordinance #2744 to authorize the location of a multiplex theater in the RiverPark Specific Plan, an amendment to the development agreement.
-The second item was to authorize the Respondent to sign and execute a Memorandum of Understanding relating to the development of the RiverPark Project.
-Respondent voted "Aye" on both of these items, which passed.
+The second item was to authorize the Oxnard Mayor to sign and execute a Memorandum of Understanding relating to the development of the RiverPark Project.
+Respondent voted "Aye" on both of these items.
 Shea LLC was directly involved in the decision since it was the "subject of the proceeding" involving its own development.
-In fact, Shea LLC and Respondent signed both the ordinance amending the development agreement and the Memorandum of Understanding on behalf of RiverPark A, LLC.
+In fact, Shea LLC signed both the ordinance amending the development agreement and the Memorandum of Understanding on behalf of RiverPark A, LLC.
 The decision had a reasonably foreseeable material financial effect on Shea LLC, (in this case the effect is presumed to be material), the project amendments were approved, and the project moved forward.